 - In between meals, drink at least six to eight cups of water and any other non-calorie, non-carbonated beverages.

-- Stop drinking thirty minutes prior to eating and DO NOT drink until thirty minutes after a meal.
+- Stop drinking thirty minutes before eating and DO NOT drink until thirty minutes after a meal.

-- EAT six small liquid and blended meals each day, but add one solid food item at one meal the first day.
+- EAT six little liquid and blended meals each day, but add one solid food item at one meal the first day.
 Add one more solid food item each day.

 - ALL NEW FOODS NEED TO BE SOFT, COOKED OR CANNED.